You – the Data Controller

 The consequences of failing to comply with the new GDPR legislation can lead to fines of up to €20m or 4% of global annual turnover.

-Crucially, this data applies to all data records, including historic data collected on the website prior to the new regulations coming into force in May 2018.
+Crucially, this data applies to all data records, including historical data collected on the website prior to the new regulations coming into force in May 2018.